yli3/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk daily_activity_complete_dayType](figures/daily_activity_complete_dayType-1.png)

-We see a very different activity pattern on weekdays versus weekends.
-On weekdays, activity starts up earlier and spikes in the morning hours, while on weekends activity is distributed more evenly throughout the day.
+We observe distinct activity profiles on weekdays versus weekends.
+On weekdays, activity begins earlier and spikes heavily in the morning hours; on weekends, activity is distributed more evenly throughout the day.

-Finally, we would be remiss not to consider the interval mean for weekdays and weekends:
+Finally, we would be remiss not to consider the interval means in each case:

 ```r